nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Model
 1. The Model component needed restructuring to support multiple entity types, such as patients, medications, and appointments, which added complexity:
    * **Data Relationships**: Establishing relationships between entities, such as linking patients with medications and appointments, was challenging.
 Designing these relationships in a way that allowed for seamless data manipulation without creating dependencies was an important aspect of the model redesign.

+2. We had difficulty trying to implement a `SortedList` that was meant to keep track of the schedules that are meant to be shown, and returning them in a sorted manner.
+Challenges included:
+   * **List type**: Although it might have been more intuitive to create a `FilteredList` of `Appointment` rather than `Person`, we require certain details about the patient.
+Hence, we had to make the list keep track of `Person` to ensure this functionality.
+   * **Sorting a filtered list**: As we wanted to have the appointments be returned in order, we had to sort the list.
+However, we could not find a way to do this seamlessly, other than to create a `filteredList` and sort it from there.
+This could potentially be because of our lack of familiarity with `javaFX`.

 ### Storage
+1. With the addition of the `Appointment` class, we had to learn how the JSON format worked, and how we could utilise its functionalities to allow for the successful storing and reading of data, now that every `Person` has an `Appointment` field.

 ### UI